lukefleed/website/src/contents/Compressed-IntVec.md

 The logic aims to create enough locks to service the available hardware threads (`num_cores`) and to cover the data with a reasonable density (one lock per 64 words, `WORDS_PER_LOCK`).
 We take the maximum of these two, multiply by two as a simple overprovisioning factor, and round up to the next power of two to enable fast mapping via bitwise AND.
 The total number of locks is capped to prevent excessive memory consumption for the lock vector itself.

-**In this the best way?** I don't know.
+> **In this the best way?** I don't know, probably not.
 For instance, a *seqlock* could theoretically offer higher performance for read-heavy workloads.
 A writer would increment a version counter, perform the non-atomic two-word write, and increment it again.
 Readers would check for a consistent version number to validate that their read was not interrupted.
 However, this pattern is fundamentally incompatible with Rust's safety guarantees.
 A reader in a seqlock might observe a "torn read" (a state where one word has been updated but the other has not).
 This constitutes a data race, which safe Rust's memory model is designed to prevent.
 A correct seqlock implementation requires a ton of `unsafe` code, volatile reads, and careful memory fencing.
 Given this constrains (and that I am not an expert in lock-free programming), we can stick to the simpler yet performant implementation bases on `Mutex`.
 At least, power of two `bit_width` values can avoid the spanning case entirely.

 With the lock striping mechanism cleared, we can now complete the implementation for our `atomic_store` method.
 The first step is to acquire the correct lock.